ALBURY HISTORY SOCIETY - ALL ABOUT ALBURY

 The story of this Samian bowl find is in Surrey Archaeological Collections of 1932 and a 1939 summary of Farley Green Temple appeared in Nature.

 Much about 1841 Albury, the Roman site on Farley Heath and surrounding villages appears in A Topographical History of Surrey by E.W.
 Brayley.

 Seventy old photographs covering Albury, Silent Pool and Newlands Corner from 1890 are in the Francis Frith collection, here.

-Bargate Stone, Hythe Sand, Gault Clay and Upper Greensand are explained in a PDF, Newlands Corner - Albury Geology Trail, by Surrey RIGS.
+Bargate Stone, Hythe Sand, Gault Clay and Upper Greensand are explained in Newlands Corner - Albury Geology Trail, by Surrey RIGS.

-Bronze Age Weston Wood research digs by Joan Harding in 1963 details are here, in a Surrey Archaeology paper and audio 023.
+Joan Harding's 1963 Bronze Age Weston Wood excavation details are here and here, in Surrey Archaeology and audio 023.

-Megalithic Portal lists Albury Park Mound, Weston Wood Tumulus (demolished), Albury Fishponds Stone, Tyting Farm Barrow, St Martha's Circles and Lid Well.
+Megalithic Portal lists Albury Park Mound, Weston Wood Tumulus (), Albury Fishponds Stone, Tyting Farm Barrow, St Martha's Circles and Lid Well.

 AHS has this 1830 court model of Albury Mill, when James Warner was executed for attempted murder and arson in the Swing Riots; page 23 here.

-Scheduled monument Chilworth Gunpowder Works [video] had WW1 anti-aircraft guns and employed 600, details in Wey River,and a walk by Glenys Crocker.
+Scheduled monument Chilworth Gunpowder Works [video] had WW1 anti-aircraft guns and employed 600.
+More in Wey River and a walk by Glenys Crocker.